edrcosta/api-node-js-enterview/README.md

 ### Postman collection documentation

-on folder /docs you found an postman collection with a doc from all endpoints
+on folder /docs you found a postman collection with a doc from all endpoints.

 ### Available Scripts: